Rectangular QAM Demodulator Baseband

 | Port

-Noise variance source specified as Dialog
+The source of the noise dispersion, specified as Dialog

-or Port
+or `Port'.

 -

-When
+When selecting

 Dialog

-is selected, the Noise variance parameter must be used to set the noise variance. -
+, the Noise variance parameter must be used to set the noise variance. -

 Port